llvm/llvm-project/clang/docs/analyzer/checkers.rst

 If an attacker can inject a large value as the size parameter, memory exhaustion denial of service attack can be carried out.

-The ``alpha.security.taint.TaintPropagation`` checker also needs to be enabled for this checker to give warnings.

 The analyzer emits warning only if it cannot prove that the size parameter is within reasonable bounds (``<= SIZE_MAX/4``).
 This functionality partially covers the SEI Cert coding standard rule `INT04-C